XI1203-ankursiwach/MovieDemo/README.md

 * mvn spring-boot:run

+Note:
-If you want to run
+If you want to run this code on MySQL, please comment the h2 configuration and un-comment the mysql configuration from the application.yml file.

 ----------------------------------------------------
 This application using in memory database h2.
 You can access the h2 database console on your local machine using below URL: